 One full semester is required for directed teaching.
 Students should plan their schedules so they can be in the schools from about 8:00 a.m. to 3:30 p.m. (the time will vary in different schools) five days per week for one semester.
-The fall semester usually begins on the day after Labor Day and ends the last week of January; the spring semester begins late in January and ends the middle of June.
+Fall semester responsibilities usually begin in mid-August and end at the close of fall quarter; the spring semester begins in early February and ends the middle of June.